 Sidebar

-On 15 March 2016, the new building of the Life Sciences Center of Vilnius University, being mainly the result of the efforts of prof. J. R. Lazutka, opened its doors.
+On 15 March 2016, the new building of the Life Sciences Center of Vilnius University, being mainly the result of the efforts of Prof. J. R. Lazutka, opened its doors.
 The Center has been nominated as the best cultural object in 2017 by the prestigious architectural magazine ArchDaily.
-Arguably, the most famous creature in the Centre is the 400 square-meter VU Museum of Zoology, affectionately designed by architects I. Pieslikaitė and D. Skrupskelienė.
+Arguably, the most famous creation in the Centre is the 400 square-meter VU Museum of Zoology, affectionately designed by architects I. Pieslikaitė and D. Skrupskelienė.

 You will find below scientific mentions about the Museum of Zoology :